 The cohort of adult oysters used in this study was from Samish Bay, WA, USA.
 Briefly, genomic DNA was isolated using DNAzol (Molecular Research Center) from gill tissue of 8 oysters, pooled, and methylation enrichment performed using the MethylMiner Kit (Invitrogen) following the manufacturer’s instructions.
-DNA library was prepared using the Illumina Tru-Seq system with methylated adaptersisulfite treatment was performed using the EpiTect Bisulfite Kit (Qiagen).
+Specifically, pooled DNA was sheared by sonication on a Covaris S2 (Covaris) (parameters: 10 cycles at 60 seconds each, duty cycle of 10%, intensity of 5, 100 cycles/burst).
+Approximately 13ug of sheared DNA was used as input DNA and incubated with MBD-Biotin Protein coupled to M-280 Streptavidin Dynabeads following the manufacturer’s instructions (MethylMiner (Invitrogen)).
+Enriched, methylated DNA was eluted from the bead complex with 1M NaCl and purified by ethanol precipitation.
+This enriched fraction represented approximately 15% of the total DNA recovered from the enrichment procedure.
+The DNA library was prepared using the Illumina Tru-Seq system with methylated TruSeq adapters (mean fragment size of library: 350 bp).
+Bisulfite treatment was then performed using the EpiTect Bisulfite Kit (Qiagen) following manufacturer instructions.
 Library preparation and sequencing was performed on the Illumina HiSeq 2000 platform at the University of Washington high throughput sequencing facility (Seattle, WA).
 High-throughput reads (36bp single end) were mapped back to the oyster genome (Fang et al., 2012) using BSMAP software version 2.73 (Xi & Li 2009).
 Methylation ratios (i.e. number of unconverted cytosines/the number of converted and unconverted cytosines at each locus) were extracted from BSMAP output (SAM) using a Python script (methratio.py) that is distributed with the BSMAP package.
 Only cytosines in a CpG context with sufficient sequencing depth (defined here as greater than or equal to 5x coverage) were retained for further analysis.

 DNA Methylation Landscape of Genomic Features